yue123161/Paper_TNSM/README.md

 Here we did not fine-tune hyperparameters, such as learning rate.

 To get better result, you need to fine-tune the learning rate, the temperature, the masked_num

+### To be noted
+you need to take care about the mechnism of CNN3D in pytorch to ensure that the features extracted in the right manner.